awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. Choose **Capacity Reservations**, choose **Create Capacity Reservation**\.
+1. Choose **Capacity Reservations**, and then choose **Create Capacity Reservation**\.

 1. On the Create a Capacity Reservation page, configure the following settings in the **Instance details** section\.
 The instance type, platform, and Availability Zone of the instances that you launch must match the instance type, platform, and Availability Zone that you specify here or the Capacity Reservation is not applied\.
-For example, an open Capacity Reservation won't match and an instance launch that targets this Capacity Reservation explicitly will fail\.
+For example, if an open Capacity Reservation doesn't match, an instance launch that targets that Capacity Reservation explicitly will fail\.

    1. **Instance Type**—The type of instance to launch into the reserved capacity\.